Leadership

 Samuel E. Brown

 The Chief Civil Deputy advises the Board of Supervisors and other county leaders, in addition to managing diverse units that enforce land use and environmental regulations, help to protect election integrity, defend the County against lawsuits, handle major transactions, pursue the forfeiture of crime proceeds, and secure treatment for people who are dangerous to themselves or others.
 Sam is a father, husband, and community leader in Southern Arizona, serving on several community boards and organizations, including the Dunbar Coalition at the Dunbar Pavilion.
 Sam graduated from Tucson High School in 1996, Pima Community College in 2000, the University of Arizona in 2004, and the Washington College of Law at American University in 2007.
-He is a member of the Arizona and California Bars, the Arizona Black Bar Association, and Junior Achievement of Arizona.
+He is a member of the Arizona and California Bars, the Arizona Black Bar Association, and Dunbar Pavilion.

 Chief Criminal Deputy